 Due to the potential adverse outcomes related to adolescent pregnancy and parenting, and in order to reduce the occurrence of these outcomes, it is important that pregnant and parenting adolescents are provided with appropriate resources and support.
 This report provides a snapshot of the available resources and supports for pregnant and parenting adolescents in Saskatchewan.
 It may be used to educate others about what is currently available, refine existing resources, inform program development, and/or address service provision gaps.

 Healthy Steps for Teen Parents, 2nd Edition, Volume 1: Pregnancy

-Messages for Parents: Five to Eight Years
+Messages for Parents: Nine to Twelve Years

 Information Card, Revised 2019

 This information card has been developed to support parents in their role as the primary sexual health educators of their children.

 It is important that parents engage their children in sexual health discussion at an early age, beginning with teaching the proper terminology of body parts.
 Early introduction of the topic increases the confidence and comfort of both the parents and children to talk about sexual health at later years.SKU: 7-207